Difference-in-Differences with a Continuous Treatment: Baseline Case: A New Treatment with Two Periods

-We suppose that a researcher has access to two periods of panel data denoted by $t$ and $t-1$.
+We illustrate our main points in a setup with two periods of panel data, $t=1$ and $t=2$.
 In the first period, no unit is treated.
-In the second period, units receive a treatment ``dose" denoted by $D_i$.
-We denote the support of $D$ by $\mathcal{D}$.
-We define potential outcomes for unit $i$ in period $s \in \{t-1,t\}$ by $Y_{is}(d)$.
-This is the outcome that unit $i$ would experience in period $s$ under dose $d$.
-We also make the following assumptions \begin{assumption}[Random Sampling] The observed data consists of $\{Y_{it},Y_{it-1},D_i\}_{i=1}^n$ which is independent and identically distributed. \end{assumption}
+In the second period, some units receive a treatment ``dose,'' denoted by $D_i$, and others remain untreated.
+Extensions to multiple periods and staggered setups are discussed in \Cref{sec:extensions}.
+We denote the support of $D$ by $\mathcal{D}$. $D_i$ can be (absolutely) continuous or can be multi-valued discrete, but to simplify the exposition, we refer to it as ``continuous.''
+We define potential outcomes for unit $i$ in period $t$ as $Y_{i,t}(0,d)$, where potential outcomes are indexed by the treatment sequence \citep{robins_new_1986}.
+As we focus on the setup where all units have $d=0$ in period $t=1$, we simplify the potential outcome notation and henceforth write $Y_{i,t}(d)$, where $d$ is the dosage in period $t=2$.
+This is the outcome that unit $i$ would experience in period $t$ under (period-two) dose $d$.
+In each time period $t$, the observed outcome for unit $i$ is $Y_{i,t}=Y_{i,t}(D_i)$.
+We assume that all expectations are finite and well-defined.
+Henceforth, we omit the unit index $i$ to make the notation less cluttered and define $\Delta Y = Y_{t=2}-Y_{t=1}$.